 Leica D-LUX Typ 109 vs Q2

-The Leica D-LUX (Typ 109) and the Leica Q2 are two digital cameras that were officially introduced, respectively, in September 2014 and March 2019.
+The Leica D-LUX (Typ 109) and the Leica Q2 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and March 2019.
 Both the D-LUX Typ 109 and the Q2 are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and a full frame (Q2) sensor.
 The D-LUX Typ 109 has a resolution of 12.7 megapixels, whereas the Q2 provides 46.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Leica D-LUX Typ 109||Leica Q2|

 |12.7 MP, Four Thirds Sensor||46.7 MP, Full Frame Sensor|

 |11 shutter flaps per second||20 shutter flaps per second|

 |300 shots per battery charge||370 shots per battery charge|

 |118 x 66 x 55 mm, 405 g||130 x 80 x 92 mm, 718 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica D-LUX (Typ 109) and the Leica Q2?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.